multani7871/employee-led-SPVs/how_to_measure_performance_of_an_spv.md

 - PI
 	- Paid-in capital.
 The total amount of money investors have sent to the SPV (including admin fees).
 - DPI
     -   Distributions to Paid-In Capital.
-The total amount of money the SPV has returned to investors divided by Paid in Capital.
+The total amount of money the SPV has returned to investors (Distributions) divided by Paid in Capital.
-   -
 -   TVPI
+	- Total Value (Residual Value + Distributions
     -   Gross
     -   Net
 -   IRR